Myvar/LuaBlock/README.md

 #Usage
 1. Download the latest archive, and unzip it.
-2. Open command promt where you unziped it(Tip: with nothing selected right click on a white blank folder in explorer while holding shiftand click open command promt here)
+2. Open command promt where you unzipped LuaBlock (Tip: Make sure you don't have anything selected, hold shift and right click in the folder.
+Now click "Open command prompt here")
 3. Run the compiler like this: LBC.exe [input lua file path] [output schematic file path]